Guardians vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the Guardians were upset in every contest.
+- In five games as the underdog over the last 10 matchups, the Guardians have a record of 1-4.

-- When it comes to the total, the Guardians and their opponents are 2-8-0 in their last 10 games.
+- In their last 10 matchups with a total posted by sportsbooks, the Guardians and their foes are 2-8-0 when it comes to hitting the over.

-- The previous 10 Guardians games have not had a spread posted by oddsmakers.
+- The previous 10 Guardians contests have not had a runline set by bookmakers.
+The average over/under established by oddsmakers in Cleveland's past three games has been 8.5, a streak during which the Guardians and their opponents have gone under each time.

 Guardians Betting Records & Stats

-- Cleveland is 13-23 this season when entering a game as the underdog by +105 or more on the moneyline.
+- Cleveland has entered 11 games this season as the underdog by +125 or more and is 1-10 in those contests.

-- The moneyline set for this matchup implies the Guardians have a 48.8% chance of walking away with the win.
+- The moneyline set for this matchup implies the Guardians have a 44.4% chance of coming away with a victory in the contest.

-- Cleveland and its opponents have gone over the total this season in 46 of its 112 opportunities.
+- So far this season, Cleveland and its opponents have hit the over in 46 of its 113 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!